-20 WFP has adapted these definitions from the 2017 Committee of Sponsoring Organizations of the Treadway Commission (COSO) document Enterprise Risk Management - Integrating with Strategy and Performance, September 2017.
+24 WFP has adapted these definitions from the 2017 Committee of Sponsoring Organizations of the Treadway Commission (COSO) document Enterprise Risk Management - Integrating with Strategy and Performance, September 2017.

-- Impact: The result or effect of risk crystallizing.
-There may be a range of possible impacts associated with a risk; usually impacts are negative to the strategy or objectives. - Internal control: A process, effected by an entity's board of directors, management and other employees, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting and compliance.
-Internal control is one component of enterprise risk management. - > Opportunity: An action or potential action that creates or alters goals or approaches for creating, preserving and realizing value. - Performance management: The measurement of efforts to achieve or exceed the strategy and objectives. - ➤ Risk: The possibility that an event of a given impact will occur, adversely affecting the achievement of objectives.
-A material risk is deemed to have a significant impact on the achievement of WFP's objectives. - Risk appetite: The types and amount of risk, on a broad level, an organization is willing to accept in pursuit of value. - Risk Lead: A second line actor, usually a director or manager within a central function, who has specialist knowledge of a particular risk and supports first line risk decision-makers with policies and appetite for managing a particular risk. - Risk tolerance: A limit to the type and amount of risk that an organization can accept, requiring a response/action and internal escalation. - ➤ Risk escalation: Risk escalation is a process employed that addresses the need to report and provide transparency into significant risks to the most appropriate level where decisions can be made regarding a response. - Risk capacity: The maximum amount of risk that an entity can absorb in the pursuit of strategy and objectives.
+- ➤ Risk Lead: A second line actor, usually a director or manager within a central function, who has specialist knowledge of a particular risk and supports first line risk decision-makers with policies and appetite for managing a particular risk. - ➤ Risk metric: A quantitative measure of risk exposure, also referred to as a risk indicator. - Risk tolerance: A limit to the type and amount of risk that an organization can accept, requiring a response/action and internal escalation. - ➤ Risk escalation: Risk escalation is a process employed that addresses the need to report and provide transparency into significant risks to the most appropriate level where decisions can be made regarding a response. - Risk capacity: The maximum amount of risk that an entity can absorb in the pursuit of strategy and objectives.
 The concept should be considered when analysing risks. - ➤ Risk owner: The first line decision-maker with the accountability, authority and responsibility to manage risks in their span of control. - Risk portfolio: A view of risks across a defined set of risk categories and/or organizational units. - ➤ Risk profile: A composite view of the risk assumed at a particular level of the organization, or aspect of the business, that positions management to consider the types, severity and interdependencies of risks and how they may affect performance relative to the strategy and objectives.